DatBoiLuiskrrt/web-module-challenge-scope-and-closure/README.md

 The closure is inside the personalDice function.
 I can tell because the inner function is reaching into the outer function to grab a value.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+It could be because of it's lexical scope.
+Since it is stored inside the anonymous function.

 c.
 What is the lexical scope of `newRoll`?

+newRoll was created inside the anonymous function, so that is its lexical scope.

 ### Task 3 - Stretch Goals